ahsan159/reliabilityDesk/Reliability_Desk/ReadMe.txt

 28-Feb-2023
 03:31PM
 Finally created a fully functional parts management kit.
 Now, will move to main reliability desk creation and forward this parts project to ubaid for testing.

+03-Mar-2023
+03:38PM
+Need to supply username and login level to all desks from  login form.
+To avoid passing variables interprocess communication (IPC) method is selected and is being implemented using namedPipeServerStream and namedPipeClientStream.
+I have managed how to work and communicate.
+Now, Monday will see the proper implmentation and detaching the process as seperate thread. inshallah

+06-Mar-2023
+04:14PM
+Some editing made the multiple users connect to server in IPC and login are now working properly.
+Alhamdullilah